deepakbackuply/softaculous_api/cpanel/guide/install.md

 ## Install Script using Softaculous API guide

-This document explains how to install a script using Softaculous API.
+This guide explains how to install a script using Softaculous API.

 ### via cURL
 ```php